Explore Concept Maps For Strategic Planning

 2. Time-consuming: Creating a detailed concept map can be time-consuming.

-3. Requires Training: To be effective, team members need to understand how to read and create concept maps.
+3. Requires Training: To be effective, team members must understand how to read and create concept maps.

 4. Subjectivity: Different people may create different maps for the same concept, leading to potential misunderstandings.